a-F1/a-F1.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am Chongyu Fan(樊翀宇), a senior student at Huazhong University of Science and Technology.
+I am Chongyu Fan(樊翀宇), a first-year Ph.D. student at Michigan State University.
-My research interests lie in the trustworthy and scalable ML algorithms.
+My research interests lie in the trustworthy and scalable Machine Learning algorithms.